If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Description: This is the most toxic and dangerous type, combining narcissistic traits with antisocial behavior.
 Malignant narcissists are often controlling, manipulative, and even sadistic.
 They may derive satisfaction from others' pain or failures and tend to lack remorse.

-Cultural Context: In LGBTQ+ communities where abuse or trauma has
+Cultural Context: In gay communities where abuse or trauma has gon

 Description: This is the most toxic and dangerous type, combining narcissistic traits with antisocial behavior.
 Malignant narcissists are often controlling, manipulative, and even sadistic.
 They may derive satisfaction from others' pain or failures and tend to lack remorse.